EliteDaMyth/elitedamyth.github.io/_posts/2020-07-07-Using-AI-to-predict-COVID-19-cases.md

 hist = hist.set_index('Date')
 ```
  then, we use `hist.head()` to show the first 5 rows to make sure everything is working.

  ![hist.head()](https://cdn.discordapp.com/attachments/655302848849903646/730038384377987072/unknown.png)

-We split the data into two parts.
+Now, We split the data into two parts.

  - Training data,
  - Testing data.